 Each Limited Partner generally will be required to file an income tax return reporting the Limited Partner's share of the Partnership income or loss.
 For this purpose, the Partnership will provide each Limited Partner with the necessary tax information relating to the Offered Units of the Limited Partner but the Partnership will not prepare or file income tax returns on behalf of any Limited Partner.
-Each Limited Partner is required to file an information return in prescribed form on or before the day that is 90 days following the December 31 fiscal period of the Partnership (generally the last day of March in the following year in respect of the activities of the Partnership and March 30 in respect of leap years), or where the Partnership is dissolved, within 90 days after dissolution.
+Each Limited Partner is required to file an information return in prescribed form for a fiscal period of the Partnership ending on December 31 on or before the last day of March in the following year, or where the Partnership is dissolved, within 90 days after dissolution.
 The General Partner is obliged to file such information return under the Partnership Agreement and, when made, each Limited Partner is deemed to have made this filing.